Five Essential Stages of Data Center Decommissioning

 Data center decommissioning requires more than just dismantling data facilities and shutting down servers.

-Driven by the pandemic we’re facing, the demand for decommissioning data centers has increased.
+Driven by the increasing amount of technology production and cloud based enterprise solutions, the demand for decommissioning data centers has increased.
 According to experts, this growth is expected to continue.
 Due to the difficulties and cost of managing on-location data centers, some companies are switching to cloud services while others have opted to close down to cut costs.

 Data center decommissioning is a complex process that needs proper planning and efficient execution.
 The structural characteristic of this approach greatly contributes to the success of retiring old IT assets, securing data, and minimizing electronic waste.
 Whether your goal is to relocate or close down, it’s essential to follow a thorough decommissioning process to ensure smooth sailing on the project.
 But how does it really work?
 What are the stages of this approach?
 In this article, we simplified the data center commissioning process into five essential stages.